-UEX is involved in fourteen uranium projects located in the Athabasca Basin, the world's richest uranium district, which in 2015 accounted for approximately 22% of global primary uranium production.
-The Company's projects include three that are 100% owned and operated by UEX, one joint venture with AREVA Resources Canada Inc. ("AREVA") that is operated by UEX, eight projects joint-ventured with and operated by AREVA (Western Athabasca), one project joint-ventured with AREVA and JCU (Canada) Exploration Company Limited ("JCU") that is operated by AREVA and one project under option from JCU and operated by UEX.
-AREVA is part of the AREVA group, one of the world's largest nuclear service providers, and JCU is a private company with significant investments in uranium projects in Canada.
+UEX is involved in fourteen uranium projects located in the Athabasca Basin, the world's richest uranium district, which in 2016 accounted for approximately 22.6% of global primary uranium production.
+The Company's projects include three that are 100% owned and operated by UEX, one joint venture with AREVA Resources Canada Inc. ("AREVA") that is under option to and operated by ALX Uranium, eight projects joint-ventured with and operated by AREVA (Western Athabasca), one project joint-ventured with AREVA and JCU (Canada) Exploration Company Limited ("JCU") that is operated by AREVA and one project under option from JCU and operated by UEX.
+AREVA is part of the AREVA group, one of the world's largest nuclear service providers, and JCU is a private Japanese company with significant investments in several uranium projects in Canada.

-Management's Discussion and Analysis For the three-month periods ended March 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three and nine-month periods ended September 30, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)